-The Chemical Engineering Institute centrally organized its participation in the Ministry of Emergency Management's video training and study session on the 'Safety Management Standard for Fine Chemical Enterprises'.
+The School of Chemical Engineering organized a centralized video training session on the Ministry of Emergency Management's "Safety Management Standards for Fine Chemical Enterprises"

 Release time: